COVID-19 Food Justice Drive

 What we are doing

-The Melbourne Food Hub’s Food Justice Drive brings together the unique skills, capacities, resources and networks of leading members of the Melbourne Food Hub in Alphington, to help address critical food security needs being experienced by many vulnerable community members at this time.
+The Melbourne Food Hub’s Food Justice Drive brings together the unique skills, capacities, resources and networks of leading members of the Melbourne Food Hub, to help address critical food security needs being experienced by many vulnerable community members at this time.

 We want to harness and mobilize the collectives resources of our businesses and organisations – as well as allied partners, supporters and community members – to grow, source and make available as much good food as we can to those who need it most in our community.
 To do this we need to scale up our infrastructure and person-power – by installing Biofilta FoodCubes (pictured) across our site and building a team of urban farmers who can propagate, plant, pick and pack all of this good food.

 This is critical as this is a time of great hardship and suffering for the most vulnerable in our community: the elderly; the unemployed and those at risk of unemployment – especially the hospitality sector; those on low incomes; those living with disabilities; members of First Nations communities; and newly arrived migrants and refugees.
 Our local food relief sector in the City of Darebin has already experienced a significant increase in demand which is compounded by disruption to supply through large institutional donors and it is unlikely that this trend will slow.